feldroy/two-scoops-of-django-3.x/README.md

 ## Sponsor Two Scoops of Django 3.x!

+Two Scoops of Django is a huge effort of love.
+We're not just updating version numbers of packages, we're also validating every sentence and every code example in the book.
+We chop out the deprecated material and add in new material.
+We also work with security experts to validate our security material.
+All of this takes at least two months of full time work for both Daniel and Audrey.
+During that time we aren't consulting or working on products, instead we're digging deep into our hearts to deliver a body of work readers around the world can lean on.

+If you want to help us, this time around we're taking sponsorship.
+We considered doing a Kickstarter or some alternative, but running a successful kickstarter takes at least a month of preperation.
+And honestly, we would rather spend that time and energy improving Two Scoops of Django.
+And that's why we're taking sponsorship.

-If you want to sponsor Two Scoops of Django, we will be listing sponsors in our acknowledgements.
+So if you want to sponsor Two Scoops of Django, we will be listing sponsors in our acknowledgements.
 Significant sponsors (US$200 or more will get special mention on our product pages, inside the book itself, and this repo.
+Options to sponsor:

 - Donate monthly on the [Roy Greenfeld Patreon](https://www.patreon.com/roygreenfeld)
 - Bitcoin and other cryptocurrencies on our [cryptocurrency page](https://commerce.coinbase.com/checkout/f550c9fe-fc26-4a90-bd72-c254a14451e5).